Skip to main content

 Selection Criteria 2

-Click the OK button to confirm the choice.
-A batch Trace Visualization form will be displayed.
+3. Click "OK" to confirm.
+The Batch Trace Visualization form will be displayed.

 Batch Trace Visualization